-The module is shipped by the manufacturer with the FIPS approved mode as the only operational mode.
-Crypto officers can view the module front panel Secure LED that is steady green when the module is in FIPS mode.
-FIPS mode status may also be queried from the management application.
-Operators may run the power-on self test on-demand by power-cycling the module.
+The module is shipped by the manufacturer with the FIPS approved mode of operation enabled.
+FIPS-Mode operation may be turned off as needed.
+When FIPS-Mode operation is turned off, the SNMPv3 Privacy option may also be disabled.
+To turn FIPS-Mode operation back on, SNMPv3 Privacy must first be enabled.
+The FIPS mode status may be queried from the management application or the console interface.
+Operators may run the power-on self-tests on-demand by power-cycling the module.
+Refer to the User's Guide for more details concerning FIPS operation and SNMPv3 privacy.